-Most cases of carpal tunnel syndrome have no specific cause, although any or all of the following may be a contributing factor:
+Most cases of carpal tunnel syndrome have no specific cause.
+But any or all of the following may be part of the cause:

-Changes in blood sugar levels (may be seen with type 2 diabetes)
+Changes in blood sugar levels.
+For example, with type 2 diabetes.

 Family history of carpal tunnel syndrome